 The leaflet draws together contact details for all the various service providers including the Weston Centre, Amber Valley CVS and church-run groups, and includes contacts for groups that can help with health and wellbeing, getting out and about, emergency contacts, financial assistance, leisure activities and household advice.

 PLEASE NOTE THE CHANGE OF DAY AND VENUE FOR THE CARERS’ FORUM

 Why not come to the Carers’ Forum

 In November 2011, with the help from two Appletree receptionist ‘Care Champions’, a coffee morning was initiated to bring together some of the 70 ‘carers ’ registered with the practice (those with full time responsibility, usually a relative, who needs looking after at home or in residential care) for friendship, support and information.
-We have had about a dozen sessions.

 If you have any queries, please telephone Sarah Lakin on (01332) 843282 or email her at [email protected]